Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Results Discussion

 and train the model using the binary cross entropy loss function to learn the mapping between features $\{X^i, s^i\}$ and subject label $c^i$.
 Since it directly predicts probabilities, logistic regression is not needed here in this deep approach.

-The receiver operating characteristic (ROC) curve is plotted in \fref{fig:roc} for these approaches along with area under curve (AUC) values.
-From these results, there was no improvement in diagnostic ability across connectivity and timeseries-based methods; including our proposed model.
-This negative result indicates that \emph{resting-state} fMRI is unlikely to provide additional diagnostic power that is not already existent in MoCA and other readily available metrics.
-However, it is possible that \emph{task-based} fMRI could provide more complementary information given it is more likely to better ``stress'' the brain networks.
-Further research is necessary to conclusively determine whether fMRI as a whole is beneficial for early diagnosis.
+The receiver operating characteristic (ROC) curves for these approaches are plotted in \fref{fig:roc}, along with the corresponding area under the curve (AUC) values.
+From these results, there was no improvement in diagnostic ability across connectivity and time series based methods, including our proposed model.
+This negative result indicates that \emph{resting-state} fMRI is unlikely to provide additional diagnostic power beyond that already provided by MoCA and other readily available metrics.
+However, it is possible that \emph{task-based} fMRI could provide more complementary information, given it is more likely to better ``stress'' the brain networks.
+Further research is necessary in this underexplored area to conclusively determine whether fMRI as a whole is beneficial for early diagnosis.